NihaalManaf/tp/docs/UserGuide.md

 * Multiple indices can be specified to delete multiple persons at once.
 * Indices can be provided in any order.
 * **All indices must be valid** - if any index is invalid, the command will fail and no persons will be deleted.
 The error message will show which specific indices are invalid.
+* **All indices must be unique** - if duplicate indices are detected, the command will fail and no persons will be deleted.

 **Examples:**
 * `list` followed by `delete 2` deletes the 2nd person in the address book.